PyCOMPLETE/pypkgexample/README.md

         ),
         # Other cython extensions can be added here
     ]
-# Cython extensions need to be cythonized before being added to main
+# Cython extensions need to be cythonized before being added to the main
 # extension list:
 extensions += cythonize(cython_extensions)

 # f2py extension
 # (to handle f2py extensions we need to replace the setup function and
-# the Extension class with their exteded version from numpy ones)
+# the Extension class with their extended version from the numpy package)
 from numpy.distutils.core import Extension from numpy.distutils.core import setup extensions.append(